programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 Once the duplicate records have been removed, we can have a closer look at the *Categories* field.
 On average each object has been attributed 2.25 categories.
-These categories are contained within the same field, separated by a pipe character ‘|’.
+These categories are contained within the same field, separated by a pipe character '|'.
 Record 9, for instance, contains
-three: ‘Mineral samples|Specimens|Mineral Samples-Geological’.
+three: 'Mineral samples|Specimens|Mineral Samples-Geological'.
 In order to analyze in detail the use of the keywords, the values of the Categories field need to be split up into individual cells on the basis of the pipe character , expanding the 75,727 records into 170,167 rows.
-Choose ‘Edit cells’, ‘Split multi-valued cells’, entering ‘|’ as the value separator.
+Choose '**Edit cells**', '**Split multi-valued cells**', entering '**|**' as the value separator.
 OpenRefine informs you that you now have 170,167 rows.

 It is important to fully understand the rows/records paradigm.
 Make the Record ID column visible to see what is going on.
-You can switch between ‘rows’ and ‘records’ view by clicking on the so-labelled links just above the column headers.
+You can switch between 'rows' and 'records' view by clicking on the so-labelled links just above the column headers.
 In the ‘rows view’, each row represents a couple of Record IDs and a single Category, enabling manipulation of each one individually.
-The ‘records view’ has an entry for each Record ID, which can have different categories on different rows (grouped together in grey or white), but each record is manipulated as a whole.
+The 'records view' has an entry for each Record ID, which can have different categories on different rows (grouped together in grey or white), but each record is manipulated as a whole.
 Concretely, there now are 170,167 category assignments (rows), spread